Supercharge Your Development Workflow: Mastering Claude Code Slash Commands

 Multi-Step Workflow Commands

-The most powerful slash commands orchestrate complex, multi-step workflows that would traditionally require multiple interactions with Claude Code.
-These commands embed your team's best practices and ensure consistent execution of complex procedures.
+The most powerful slash commands orchestrate complex, multi-step workflows that would traditionally require multiple interactions with Claude Code:

 # .claude/commands/investigate-bug.md